 Crispi took the top spot in our Best Men’s Hunting Boots article, and I’d be remiss to not include the brand here.
 The Skarven EVO GTX ($379) is an 800g insulated, GORE-TEX-lined beast of a boot.
 It’s not as stiff as the Mountain Extreme, but it could certainly tackle high-alpine, late-season hunts no problem.

 The ABSS (ankle bone support system) gives added support to gals who tend to roll ankles, and a dual-density polyurethane sole combined with a Vibram outsole provides both comfort and traction.
 It’s a pricier boot at $380, but expect it to last a lot longer than a budget boot.

-This boot comes highly recommended by many women, and as a heavy-duty backpacker, it can certainly fill in for many — if not all — of your hunting needs.
+This boot comes highly recommended by many women.
+And if you’re a heavy-duty backpacker, it can certainly fill in for many — if not all — of your hunting needs.
 It’s an Italian-made boot, which means it’s heavy on the price tag at $350.
 But it just might be the last backpacking or hunting boot you own.

-These boots have an exclusive Vibram outsole and they’re resole-able.
+These boots have an exclusive Vibram outsole and they can be resoled.
 The wide lugs prevent rocks from sticking in your sole, and they’re built on a forward rocker, allowing ease going uphill and stability going down.